mies/wercker-perceptor/views/golang-mongo.md

-# Getting stated with Go and MongoDB on Wercker
+# Getting stated with Go and MongoDB on wercker
 You can find the code for this tutorial on [Github](https://github.com/mies/wercker-golang-mongo)

 ### Table of Contents
 * Prerequisites
-* Add project to Wercker
+* Add project to wercker
 * Create your structs
 * Create a Unit Test
 * Create a wercker.json file